dmbarbour/wikilon/docs/AwelonLang.md

 Words rewrite into their evaluated definitions.
 If a word is undefined, it will not rewrite further.
 However, words will not rewrite unless doing so leads to further progress.
 There is no benefit in rewriting a word if it only leads to the inlined definition.
 This rule is called lazy linking.
 Lazy linking also ensures words denoting first-class values, such as `true = [a d]`, should be bound and moved directly, e.g. `true [] b => [true]`.

 Evaluation strategy is unspecified, and the default may be a heuristic mix of lazy, eager, and parallel.
-Awelon's primitives are confluent, therefore valid computations should reach the same result regardless of strategy.
-If evaluation halts early (e.g. on breakpoint or quota) thena runtime's evaluation strategy and optimizations may be exposed.
-Annotations may guide evaluation strategy explicitly, influencing the rendered result (but not its meaning).
+Awelon's primitives are confluent, therefore *valid* computations should reach the same result regardless of strategy.
+For *invalid* computations (such as `"2" 1 nat-add` or `3 0 nat-div`), or in case of quotas or breakpoints, partial evaluation is at discretion of the runtime and may expose implementation or optimization details.

 ### Arity Awaiting Annotations